The Definition of Hedge Riding

 experiencing various oneiric type states designed to unite us with our Gods and

 Goddesses theurgically.
-The Shamans and Healers of many cultures will use a variety of these entheogens to go to other worlds and other levels of our multi-faceted reality for the aid and benefit of another for physical, mental and spiritual health reasons.
-One common recurring message from many of these Shamans, or even the sundry Hedgewytches and
+The shamans and healers of many cultures will use a variety of these entheogens to go to other worlds and other levels of our multi-faceted reality for the aid and benefit of another for physical, mental and spiritual health reasons.
+One common recurring message from many of these healers, or even the sundry Hedgewytches and

 Myrk-Riders is that after the initial drug